High Protein Snacks UK: Supermarket Picks to Buy

 For someone targeting 150 g of protein per day, two high-protein snacks (40–50 g combined) can make the difference between consistently hitting or missing the target — directly affecting muscle retention, satiety, and fat loss efficiency.

-The 15 Best High Protein Snacks Available in the UK
+The 15 Best High Protein Snacks Available In The UK

 All options below are widely available from UK supermarkets or online.
 Protein and calorie figures are approximate.